chkp-jrosenboom/py-cloudinfra/README.md

-Unofficial Python SDK for the Check Point Infinity Portal, which allows Python developers to write software that interacts with applications like Smart-1 Cloud or CloudGuard WAF.
+Unofficial Python SDK for the Check Point Infinity Portal, which allows Python developers to write software that interacts with applications like Smart-1 Cloud or Check Point WAF.

 This repository is not endorsed, supported or maintained by Check Point.